verlok/verlok.github.io/about/index.md

 I write about the web on this tech blog, on [Medium](https://medium.com/@andrea.verlicchi) and [Smashing Magazine](https://www.smashingmagazine.com/author/andrea-verlicchi/), and I love to speak at conferences about the web.

-I'm a father of two, a GitHub fan, and the proud creator of [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload).
+I'm a GitHub fan and the proud creator of many open-source projects, [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) amongst them.

 I love nature in all of its forms and - when I'm not geeking around - I love cycling, hiking, eating local food, and all kinds of foreign and regional languages and cultures.